powerhome/playbook/playbook/app/pb_kits/playbook/pb_map/docs/_map_default.md

-This kit provides a wrapping class to place around the MapLibre library.
+This kit kit provides a wrapping class to place around the MapLibre library.
 Complete docs for using the library can be found [here](https://maplibre.org/maplibre-gl-js-docs/api/).

 Basic setup to start using MapLibre:
 - Install the npm package using `yarn add maplibre-gl`